jyx1586/lispy/README.md

 # lispy
-Write a programming language in C
+Build an interpreter in C